rapid7/metasploit-framework/documentation/modules/auxiliary/admin/kerberos/forge_ticket.md

 2. `DOMAIN_SID` This is the Security Identifier for the system, i.e. `S-1-5-21-1266190811-2419310613-1856291569`
 3. `NTHASH` - The NTHASH for the service or computer account, i.e. `767400b2c71afa35a5dca216f2389cd9`
 4. `USER` - This username will be stored within the forged ticket, unlike with Golden tickets - this can be a non-existent user
+5. `USER_RID` - The relative identifier(RID) for users will be stored within the forged ticket, i.e. Administrator accounts have a RID of `500`
-5. `SPN` - The Service Principal name, i.e. `CIFS` for SMB access, or `MSSqlSvc/dc1.dw.local:1433`.
+6. `SPN` - The Service Principal name, i.e. `CIFS` for SMB access, or `MSSqlSvc/dc1.dw.local:1433`.
 Other examples can be seen by running `setspn -q */*` on the target

 Example Service Principal Names: